 Researchers “found that life expectancy actually declined in a substantial number of counties.”
 Worst off are poor Southern women, who are the Americans least likely to drink.
 They can’t match the continued health gains among better-off men and women in New England states.
 These are most likely to drink.

-The National Survey on Drug Use and Health collects demographic data.
-Of those 18 and older, men (62%), whites (60%), and college grads (67%!) are most likely to drink.
-Geographically, most likely to drink are New Englanders (64%) and urbanites (58%).
+National surveys collect telling data.
+Most likely to drink are men (62%), whites (60%), and college grads (67%).
+And most likely to drink by location are New Englanders (64%) and urbanites (58%).

-At the opposite end of the spectrum, women (48%), African Americans (45%), and those without a high school diploma (36%!).
-Also those residing in East South Central (42%) and rural regions (48%) are least likely to drink.
+Least likely are women (48%), African Americans (45%), and those without a high school diploma (36%!).
+Also those living in East South Central (42%) and rural regions (48%) are least likely.